 The Aims of the League are:

-to relieve the suffering and distress amongst cats and kittens, including the provision of food, shelter and veterinary assistance;
+- To relieve the suffering and distress of cats and kittens, including the provision of food, shelter and veterinary assistance

-To encourage owners of cats and kittens to have their animals speyed and neutered;
+- To encourage owners of cats and kittens to have their animals spayed and neutered

-To give advice and help to owners of cats and kittens and promote public awareness of the need for speying and neutering.
+- To give advice and help to owners of cats and kittens and promote public awareness of the need for spaying and neutering.

-The League is run by a committee and is a registered donee charity with Inland Revenue and the Charities Commission.
+- The League is run by a committee and is a registered charity with Inland Revenue and the Charities Commission.

-Our income is mainly from the sale of donated goods in the opportunity shop, donations, small charges for the sale of cats and kittens, collection boxes, stalls and bequests.
+Our income is mainly from the sale of donated goods in our opportunity shop, donations, small charges for the sale of cats and kittens, collection boxes, stalls and bequests.